Krolang/Anacuei/Pi-Hole.md

 ## 4. Refine Security
 Additional security measures can be found in the [[Pi-Hole Setup Guide]].
 I highly recommend implementing them.

+>[!IMPORTANT]
+>For Users in Iran, it would be a good practice to route your DNS traffic over tor, since your ISP is likely handing data on these requests over to the government.
+Following [[DNS over Tor|this guide]] to implement tor on your Pi-Hole, and be sure [[Tor#Implementing tor in OpenWrt Manual config|to do the same in OpenWrt]].